Subsections of Getting started

 Lists can go in a separate file.
 Command lists should be in a separate file if:

-2. hosts.yml or hosts.yaml is found in the same directory as the backy config file
+- lists.yml or lists.yaml is found in the same directory as the backy config file (this includes remote config files as of v0.7.0)

 test2: